vmware-tanzu/secrets-manager/docs/_pages/0280-roadmap.md

 * `Secret`less VSecM: Ability to use VMware Secrets Manager **without** relying on Kubernetes `Secret`s.
-This will allow users to use **VMware Secrets Manager** without having to create Kubernetes `Secret`s at all—even for the master keys.
+This will allow users to use **VMware Secrets Manager** without having to create Kubernetes `Secret`s at all—even for the root keys.
 * Ability to use VSecM across clusters (*multi-cluster federation support*).